yoavger/noise_or_underfit/README.md

 Here we examine (in-silico) the use of advances in data-driven machine learning algorithms disentangled this two factors.

 ## Dataset
-The dataset inclueded behavior of 500 artificial agent of 5 distinct theoretical models (100 agent from each model):
+The dataset inclueded behavior of 500 artificial agent of 5 theoretical models (100 agent from each model):
 1. Model-Free RL (MF).
 2. Model-Based RL (MB).
 3. Habitual model (habit).
 4. Win-Stay, Lose-Shift (WSLS).
 5. k-Dominant hand (kdh).

-Each agent was simulated on the reduce Two-Step task (TST) for 5 blocks containing 200 trials each .
+Each agent was simulated on the reduce Two-Step task (TST) for 5 blocks containing 200 trials each.
+Post simulation we pretended that the true generative theoretical model of each agent is unknown and sought to ask if Recurrent neural network and Logistic regression, two models we considered as theory-independent models can help classify each agent underlying theoretical model.

+## Leave-one-block out cross-validation (LOOCV)
+Post simulation we